- Both Empire Life and Canada Life offer term life insurance with strong renewability and conversion features

 Empire Life’s partial conversion feature provides more control when transitioning to permanent insurance, allowing a gradual shift rather than a full conversion.

-Best for riders: Canada Life
+Best for additional features: Empire Life

 Frequently asked questions